 The last two decades have witnessed a dismal record of productivity growth in advanced economies.
-In response, many governments have pursued a wide array of policy interventions, ranging from public spending on education, research and development subsidies, income tax cuts, infrastructure investment, and industrial policies.
-However, little is known about the effects of these policies on aggregate productivity.
-This is more surprising given the large empirical literature on fiscal policy spurred by the crisis of 2007-2009, which has mostly focused on the ability of public spending and taxation to stimulate GDP in the short run.
+In response, many governments have pursued an array of policy interventions, from public spending on education, R&D subsidies, income tax cuts, infrastructure investment to industrial policies.
+However, little is known about the effects of these policies on aggregate productivity in the data.
+This is more surprising given the large empirical literature on fiscal policy spurred by the crisis of 2007-2009, which mostly focuses on the ability of public spending and taxation to stimulate GDP in the short run.

-Our empirical analysis uncovers a novel channel through which fiscal policy can foster innovation and productivity over the medium term.
-A temporary cut in corporate income taxes triggers a sustained but transitory expansion in capital and R&D expenditure.
-This triggers a persistent increase in patenting and productivity, which in turn leads to large and significant effects on GDP and consumption at long horizons.
-In contrast, temporary changes in the average rate of personal income taxes mostly work through labour supply, and the bulk of their impact on productivity and output occurs in the short run.
+Our empirical analysis highlights an overlooked channel through which stabilization policies can foster productivity over the medium term: innovation.
+A temporary cut in corporate income tax rates triggers a sustained but transitory expansion in capital investment and R&D expenditure.
+This causes a persistent increase in patenting and productivity, which in turn leads to a significant expansion of GDP and consumption at long horizons.
+In contrast, temporary changes in personal income tax rates mainly work through the response of labour supply, and exert most of their impact at short horizons.